The ultimate guide to providing the best customer self-service

 Instead, provide a home base to make it convenient for customers to find and access information to resolve their tech issues independently.
 Instead of scattering vital information throughout your website, put everything they need in one place.

-The role of interactive and video tutorials in customer self-service
+The role of interactive tutorials in customer self-service

-Most customers prefer video versus traditional text-based content, and nowhere is this more true than in customer self-service.
-96% of customers watch informational videos to learn about a product or service.
+Most customers prefer interactive media versus traditional text-based content, and nowhere is this more true than in customer self-service.
+96% of customers watch informational videos or visual content to learn about a product or service.

-There are numerous advantages to using interactive and video tutorials in your customer self-serve strategy.
+There are numerous advantages to using interactive tutorials in your customer self-serve strategy.
 Below, we share a few crucial ways these tutorials benefit your customers and your business.

 Create a better onboarding process